Mets win series against MLB-best Dodgers

 Francisco Lindor hit a tying double in the sixth and scored the go-ahead run on a sacrifice fly by Darin Ruf after the Mets were held to one hit in five innings by Clayton Kershaw, who made his first start since Aug.
 4.

 NL East-leading New York took two of three from Los Angeles, its first series win against the Dodgers since Sept.
 3-5, 2011.
-LA lost consecutive games for the first time since July 25-26.
+LA lost consecutive games for the first time since July 25-26 and dropped consecutive games at Citi Field for the first time since July 25-27, 2015.

+“They got a really good team,” Díaz said.
+“We showed them we have a really good team, too.
+That’s the team we might play in the playoffs.”

 Chris Bassitt (12-7) allowed two runs and six hits in six innings for his fifth straight victory, matching his win total from last season with Oakland.
 He departed after the Mets took a 3-2 lead in the sixth.